radekstepan/release-log/README.md

 *   **JIRA Integration:**
     *   Automatically extracts JIRA ticket IDs (e.g., `PROJ-123`) from commit messages.
     *   Appends JIRA ID to commit messages in the changelog if not already present.
-    *   Deduplicates entries based on JIRA ticket ID, keeping the message from the oldest commit for that ticket.
+    *   Deduplicates entries based on JIRA ticket ID, keeping the message from the oldest *kept* commit for that ticket (respecting `commitFilter`).
 *   **GitHub Integration:** Generates links to commits, tags, and comparisons if a `githubRepoUrl` is provided.
 *   **File Operations:**
     *   Optionally save the generated changelog to a file.
     *   Prepends new content to the existing changelog file.
 *   **Robust Handling:**
     *   Flexible tag filtering using a `tagFilter` function (defaults to ignoring tags ending with `-schema`).
+    *   Flexible commit filtering using a `commitFilter` function (defaults to including all parsed conventional commits).
     *   Gracefully handles repositories with no tags, no commits, or no conventional commits within a range.
 *   **Flexible Configuration:** Highly configurable to suit various project needs.
 *   **TypeScript Support:** Includes type definitions for a better development experience in TypeScript projects.